supernaut11/data641-final-project/README.md

 Prior to executing the analysis scripts, make sure that you have the personality and essay datasets downloaded and extracted on a file system accessible to the scripts.
 If you do not, download the `project_data_and_resources.zip` as provided on the DATA641 Piazza forum and extract the zip file.

+You will also need Python3 installed, preferably with an alias `python3` that points to the install.

 ## Command line options

 The personality_model.py script provides a description of its command line options if you execute it using the `--help` flag.
 Some of these flags are derived from previous DATA641 assignments and will behave as expected.
 New command line options we have added are: